CreativePenguin/frc-program-installer/README.md

 1. If you haven't already, type in `xcode-select --install` to get macOS developer tools
 1. Clone this git repo by typing `git clone https://github.com/StuyPulse/frc-program-installer.git`
-1. Type `chmod +x macOS.sh` into terminal. `sudo` means to use administrative powers, `chmod` let's you changed the permissions of an object.
+1. Type `chmod +x macOS.sh` into terminal. `chmod` let's you changed the permissions of an object.
 You can make it read-only, or give you permission to write to the file.
 In this case, we typed `+x`.
 This gives us the permission to execute the file like we'll do in the next step
 2. Type `. ./macOS.sh`.
 This will execute the script, and install everything.
 There's an extra dot added before it so that it runs the script within the same shell instead of spawning another shell.

 ## Linux Instructions